liguowang/cpgtools/README.md

 Please note, a particular genomic region can be assigned to different groups defined above, because most genes have multiple transcripts, and different genes could overlap on the genome.
-For example, a exon of one gene could be located in (or partially overlapped with) a intron of another gene.
+For example, an exon of one gene could be located in (or partially overlapped with) an intron of another gene.
 To address this ambiguity issue, we define the following priority order:

 *Coding exons* > *UTR exons* > *Introns* > *Upstream intergenic regions* > *Downsteam intergenic regions*

 Higher-priority group overrides the low-priority group.
-For example, if a certain part of a **intron** is overlapped with **exon** of other transcripts/genes, the overlapped part will be considered as exon (i.e. removed from intron) since "exon" has higher priority.
+For example, if a certain part of an **intron** is overlapped with **exon** of other transcripts/genes, the overlapped part will be considered as exon (i.e. removed from intron) since "exon" has higher priority.

 #### Basic usage